Skip to content

 Contraindications

-• Obstetrical paracervical block anaesthesia (risk of foetal bradycardia or death)
+• Obstetrical paracervical block (fetal bradycardia may occur)

 Side effects